-Preorders will come with exclusive bonus print (TBA).
+Preorders will come with exclusive bonus signed print Bonus Prints are sold out! (see pictured above).

 Hardcover, 106 pages, Full Color